 Chester Hester - see note on Bob Fullenwider above

-High School (first Waveland HS -- built behind the present school house which was built not long ago -- the one I know and attended is is below) kbz - thanks brother, Larry B for this one, too.
+High School (first Waveland HS -- sat behind the location of the present building which was built not long ago (early 1970s') -- the one I know and attended is is below) kbz - thanks brother, Larry B for this one, too.
 ON the back of this post card it reads, "This is the school building I attended school.
 B.M.
 Spencer" - anyone know who he is? (or she?)
 Another black/white view of the old High School and a colored one - same photo as this one --

 See also the Alumni page - there are MANY more from Waveland and other schools on that page :(

 High School & Gym (although this is marked June 1912 the gym was not built until the late 1930s (through a WPA deal) so I'd say this is like 1937-38 -- one below is similar and near the same time

 High School in snow - around early 1930s

 Holland, Deere & Milligan - grocers about 1900-1925 ? -Pictured left to right - John Holland; George Faust ?
 Leverett? and Sid Reddish

 Home 1 (this is the large, beautiful home on the corner of 59 (Main Street) and Jackson Street - northwest corner - Dee & Rich Young have lived there for many years and still do in 2011